 Exodus 31:16-17 “Wherefore the children of Israel shall keep the sabbath, to observe the sabbath throughout their generations, for a PERPETUAL covenant.
 17 It is a SIGN between me and the children of Israel FOR EVER: for in six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed.”

 Before responding the above passage does not apply to you and that you are not a child of Israel, please understand the following.
 Today there is the Israel of God (Galatians 6:16) and the Israel after the flesh 1 Corinthians 10:18.
 The Israel of the flesh are those that are Jews by birth.
 The Israel of God is anyone who belongs to Christ and is under the New Covenant.
 There are many Christians who do not understand that if we are Christ's then we are spiritual Jews and the Israel of God now.
 Observe below who the New Covenant was ONLY made with.
 If one rejects this truth then they cannot be under the New Covenant.
-See also Romans 2:28-29, Romans 9:6-8 and Galatians 3:28-29.
+See also Romans 2:28-29, Romans 9:6-8, Galatians 3:28-29 and Isaiah 41:8.
 When the Jews rejected God's message from Stephen (Acts 6:8-7:60) and stoned him, the following statement became fact.
 He is not a Jew which is one outwardly, but he is a Jew who is one inwardly and so if we are God's children then we are Abraham's seed and therefore children of Israel and heirs according to the promise.
 Read is the Sabbath only for Israel and Daniel's 70 week explained for more on why anyone who belongs to Christ is now Israel.
-Most have missed and do not understood this very important fact.
+Most have missed and do not understand this very important fact.
 It is sadly amusing that those attacking the Ten Commandment law of God often say the Old Covenant was made just with Israel so the Ten Commandments are gone with the New Covenant.
 Did they even bother to see who the New Covenant was made with?
 This certainly reveals how desperate our adversary is to prove the law is abolished.

 Hebrews 8:10 “For this is the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them a God, and they shall be to me a people:”